groxyoksi/Grish-English-Speaking-Club/README.md

 - Students' comments are saved in their browsers
 - Use clear, descriptive titles for exercises and links
 - Test exercises before publishing
+- The bulk note parser works best when you follow the format exactly

 ## Browser Compatibility